tlhunter/consumer-centric-api-design/book.md

 ## HTTP Response Status Codes

 It is very important that as a RESTful API, you make use of the proper HTTP Status Codes; they are a standard after all!
 Various network equipment is able to read these status codes, e.g. load balancers can be configured to avoid sending requests to a web server sending out lots of 50x errors.
-There are a [plethora of HTTP Status Codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) to choose from, however this list should be a good starting point:
+Client libraries know if a request has succeeded or failed depending on the Status Code.
+There are a plethora of [HTTP Status Codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) to choose from, however this list should be a good starting point:

 * `**200** OK`
     * GET Requests